If you already employ an eligible nanny, you will no doubt be aware of the fact that as their employer you must contribute to a pension.

-For new employers of nannies you will be guided individually as to when you need to set up a pension scheme but it is now something you must factor into the process of becoming an employer.
+For new employers of eligible nannies you will need to set up a pension scheme from the commencement of their employment.
 Pension contributions are not just simply a benefit that is nice to provide to your nanny, but something required under the Pensions Act 2008 by all employers.
 As an employer it is your responsibility to understand your duties and comply with the regulations but you are not alone.
 This is one of key reasons why it is advantageous to have a Payroll company, such as Parental Choice, supporting you and be on hand to give advice at all stages.

 Is my Nanny Eligible for a pension?

-A eligible person is someone over 22 and bellow state pension age, who works in the UK, is not already in a workplace pension and earns more than £490 per month.
-Parents can choose in which scheme to enrol their nanny but the default and practical option is the government scheme NEST (www.nestpensions.org.uk), and is portable meaning Nannies can continue to use the same pension if and when they change jobs.
+An eligible person is someone aged 22 and over and below state pension age, who works in the UK, is not already in a workplace pension and earns more than £503 per month.
+Parents can choose in which scheme to enrol their nanny but the default and practical option is the government scheme NEST (www.nestpensions.org.uk).
+As a NEST pension is portable it means Nannies can continue to use the same pension if and when they change jobs.

 How much do I have to pay?